prebid/prebid.github.io/dev-docs/modules/geolocationRtdProvider.md

 # Geolocation Module

-{:.no_toc}

-* TOC
-{:toc}

 ## Overview

 The Geolocation module lets publishers get user's precise location with their permissions.
 The first permission that is needed is directly asked from site's navigator alert.
-Then if site has installed CMP(Consent Management Platform) module checks the geolocation permission from consent data.
-The Geolocation module provides Geolocation coords using [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
+Then if site has installed a CMP (Consent Management Platform), this module checks the geolocation permission from consent data.
+The module provides Geolocation coords using the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).

 ## Integration